 Lessons were certainly learned and the Wild have a chance to redeem themselves in the upcoming Seattle Expansion Draft.
 It certainly feels that making a side deal is more catastrophic than simply realizing that the roster will be without one good player for the future.

 The Wild are fortunately in a good spot for the upcoming Seattle Expansion Draft.
-While they are certainly going to lose a good player, it will not be as detrimental as the 2017 robbery the Golden Knights facilitated.
+While they are certainly going to lose a good player, it will not be as detrimental as the 2017 robbery the Golden Knights facilitated if they make the right decisions, of course.
 Likewise, there are many different elements in the lengthy process that need to be evaluated.

 F – Zach Parise (NMC)

-Parise’s no-movement clause prohibits him from being selected in the draft and he will have to be placed on the protected list.
+Parise’s NMC prohibits him from being selected in the draft and he will have to be placed on the protected list.
 The former first-round pick still has a lot of game left in the tank.
-He recorded 25 goals, 21 assists, and 46 points in 69 games this year.
+He recorded 25 goals, 21 assists, and 46 points in 69 games in the 2019-20 campaign.
 He almost was traded to the New York Islanders according to Michael Russo of The Athletic, but the trade fell through. (from ‘Wild’s Zach Parise trade talks with Isles break apart at deadline (UPDATE),’ The Athletic, 02/24/2020) It doesn’t appear the trade will be revisited as of now.
-He was able to remain healthy this season, which is essential for the veteran with an injury-riddled past.
+He was able to remain healthy last season, which is essential for the veteran with an injury-riddled past.
+While he has struggled this season, there is no flexibility when it comes to protecting or exposing him.

 F – Mats Zuccarello (NMC)

 This was former Wild general manager Paul Fenton’s free-agent splash.
-He signed Zuccarello to a five-year contract extension.
-Similar to Parise, he can’t be taken in the draft due to his no-movement clause.
+Fenton signed Zuccarello to a five-year contract in free-agency.
+Similar to Parise, he can’t be taken in the draft due to his NMC.
 Zuccarello just came off his first season with the Wild where he accumulated 15 goals, 22 assists, and 37 points in 65 games.
 While he was somewhat productive, it was underwhelming due to the high hopes.

 F – Kevin Fiala

-The one-for-one trade including Mikael Granlund and Kevin Fiala — executed under former Wild general manager Paul Fenton — was a huge win for the Wild.
+The one-for-one trade including Mikael Granlund and Kevin Fiala — executed under former Wild general manager Paul Fenton — was a huge win for the organization.
 It has actually been one of the big reasons why this re-tool might be so effective.
 Fiala was the Wild’s best forward in 2019-20 and there is no doubt he makes the protection list.
 He had a career year where he notched 23 goals, 31 assists, and 54 points in 64 games.
-He is definitely a ‘”game-breaker.”
+He is definitely a ‘”game-breaker” that Fenton said he was following the trade.
+He has had a slow start to the season, but has shown a lot of very positive signs.

 F – Joel Eriksson Ek